syyePhenomenol/HollowKnight.MapModS/README.md

     - "Pins Over Map": Only show pins over where the corresponding map item has been obtained
 - "Customize Pins":
     - Toggle each pool on/off.
-    - Control whether the pool toggles are grouped by location, or by item (spoiler).
+    - "Persistent items": Toggle persistent items to always showing or not.
-    - Control whether persistent items are always showing or not.
+    - "Group by": Toggle the pools to be grouped by location, or by item (spoiler).

 ## Transition Mode
 - Check out the in-game map key (`CTRL-K`) or the [Map Legend](./MAPLEGEND.md) for what the colors/brightness of each room indicate.